hsusulist/mcbot/replit.md

 - `minecraft_bot.db` - SQLite database (auto-created on first run)

 ## Key Features
+1. **Level System** - Earn XP by chatting and mentioning users, level up for coin rewards
-1. **Economy System** - Persistent user balances with earning/spending tracking
+2. **Economy System** - Persistent user balances with earning/spending tracking
-2. **Daily Quest System** - 5 random quests from pool of 40, resets daily
+3. **Daily Quest System** - 5 random quests from pool of 40, resets daily
-3. **Gambling** - Coinflip and slot machine with various multipliers
+4. **Gambling** - Coinflip and slot machine with "all" option to bet everything
+5. **Player Transfers** - Send coins to other players with /give command
+6. **Server Status** - Check Minecraft server status, players online, and latency
+7. **Auto IP Response** - Bot automatically responds when someone asks for the IP
-4. **Welcome System** - Automated welcome messages with member count for new members
+8. **Welcome System** - Automated welcome messages with member count for new members
-5. **Admin Tools** - Server setup and coin management
+9. **Admin Tools** - Server setup and coin management
+10. **Slash Commands** - All commands available as modern slash commands
-6. **All commands use emojis** for better visual experience
+11. **All commands use emojis** for better visual experience

 ## Bot Configuration
 - **Prefix**: `a ` (e.g., `a help`, `a balance`)